piedraj/AnalysisCMS/README.md

     ./make

-It is recommended to test the code.
-The following example reads a latino tree and produces the corresponding histograms.
+It is recommended to first test the code.

-    ./runAnalysis /full/path/latino_WZTo3LNu.root nominal
+    ./runAnalysis

 Submit jobs to the gridui batch system.
 It is encouraged to first read the [Basic Grid Engine Usage](https://grid.ifca.es/wiki/Cluster/Usage/GridEngine) documentation.